bitcraze/toolbelt/Readme.md

 To get a list of commands, use

         tb help

+To execute tools in a module, the toolbelt should always be executed from the root of the module.

 ## Upgrading

-You need to upgrade from time to time to get the latest version.
+You need to upgrade from time to time to get the latest version of the toolbelt as well as the builders.
 The upgrade is as simple as a docker pull and the toolbelt can do it for you.

-See the help for details.

-        tb help
+        tb update

 # How it works

 The toolbelt is designed to make it easy to modify, test and build Bitcraze projects.
-It is designed to remove the need to install tool chains, languages and frameworks on the local computer.
+The goal is to remove the need to install tool chains, languages and frameworks on the local computer.

 It requires virtually no installation, only an alias.